briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

   `i3-wm` is the normal i3 window manager and technically the only thing you need to install to start using i3. `i3-gaps` is a fork that puts aesthetic gaps between the windows.
-Of course, this is technically just a waste of space, but it does look nice.
+Of course, this is technically a waste of space, but it does look nice.

 [`i3-gaps`]: https://github.com/Airblader/i3